manueldinisjunior/To-Do-App/README.md

 To get a glimpse of the To-Do List web app, refer to the following screenshot:

-To-Do List Web App Preview
+To-Do List Web App Preview.

 We hope this web app simplifies your task management and organization process.
 Please explore the app, provide feedback, and feel free to suggest any improvements.